 - Recovery costs deriving from restoring the infrastructure and principal systems that are still functioning;

-- The business costs – indirect damages that cannot be directly quantified financially, but have the highest value, such as missed opportunities; low level of customer satisfaction; increasing their loss risk; image altering in front of partners etc .;
+- The business costs – indirect damages that cannot be directly quantified financially, but have the highest value, such as missed opportunities; low level of customer satisfaction; increasing their loss risk; image altering in front of partners, etc .;

-- Costs for equipment, resulting from the acquisition of new equipment and / or repair of damaged ones;
+- Costs for equipment, resulting from the acquisition of new equipment and/or repair of damaged ones;

 - Costs associated with lost productivity of end-users;

-- Related Costs – costs with contractors, consultants and specialists that are addressed to remedy the downtimes.
+- Related Costs – costs with contractors, consultants, and specialists that are addressed to remedy the downtimes.

 Downtime loss can be limited by a proactive approach put into practice with the help of monitoring tools and the analysis of the data centers infrastructure.
-The effort for this action is consistent, and until this year it didn’t exist a unique system capable to collect information from the entire ecosystem of a Data Center and analyze large volumes of data in real time.
+The effort for this action is consistent, and until this year it didn’t exist a unique system capable to collect information from the entire ecosystem of a Data Center and analyze large volumes of data in real-time.

-Cisco has recently came up with a new way of addressing these challenges, based on a coherent and unitary approach embodied in Tetration Analytics platform.
+Cisco has recently come up with a new way of addressing these challenges, based on a coherent and unitary approach embodied in the Tetration Analytics platform.
 Cisco platform is able to collect millions of information from the entire infrastructure across the data center and to analyze them, delivering the following immediate results:

-- Provide IT managers’ with a extended visibility of the Data Center, allowing them to understand the interdependencies between applications;
+- Provide IT managers’ with extended visibility of the Data Center, allowing them to understand the interdependencies between applications;

 - Streamlines operational processes to prevent and eliminate downtime, detecting quickly the causes and the side effects;